TomBermingham/blockchain-browser/README.md

 The web started with documents and hyperlinks.
 You could use a browser to explore.
 This is missing in Web3.
 You can do this by building a "browser in a browser".
 Smart contracts serve HTML, the contract addresses become URLs.
+The long term goal is to either make a dedicated browser or make it possible in Chrome.

 ### Contract list
 Hello world: 0xee7A60172c138615F4C6ECf6E2A6b24720B4bce0